Macro and Micro Nutrients to Maintain Health

 How Much Vitamin A Should I take?

 One of the ways that I recommend we get vitamin A is from organic, pasture raised beef liver or pastured chicken liver.
 Combining liver with beef to make burgers is a delicious way to get this superfood into your diet.
-If you choose to supplement, 10,000-25000 IU’s daily is a general recommendation.

 In an ideal world, we would be able to get the appropriate levels of vitamin D from the sun but unfortunately, most of us don’t live in an ideal vitamin D world.
 The average American spends 95 percent of their day indoors, and when we do venture outdoors, we cover our bodies with clothing to avoid sun exposure, we put on sunglasses and hats so we are fully protected from the sun!
 The sun has got a very bad rap over the years which in turn, has created a fear of sun exposure.
 Because of this fear and because of our modern-day world which predominantly revolves around being inside, our likelihood of getting the vitamin D we need is really unlikely.